lukeshafer/blog/src/content/blog/Writing-your-own-reactive-signal-library.md

 So far, this isn’t any more useful than just declaring a mutable variable with `let`.
 What’s “reactive” about this?
 Well, it’s not!
 By themselves, signals are no more than glorified variables.
 It’s only when we start using other primitives, like effects, that we see their real power.

 Remember, a signal holds “a list of subscriptions.”
-Those subscriptions come from our `createEffect` function, which takes a callback function as an input and sets it as a global listener, to be read by signals.
+Those subscriptions come from `createEffect`, which takes a callback function as an input and sets it as a global listener, to be read by signals.
 Let’s take a look:

 ```tsx
 let currentListener: (() => void) | undefined = undefined;